rungec/Arctic-Cultural-ES/ArcticCulturalES_processing notes.md

 > Area_ofland_within500mofwater.csv
 43% of land in Norway is within 500m of water.

+#Distance to road
+*in ArcGIS*
+The raster "N250 Data/Roads250/roaddist/distance_to_Road" had issues (1) values that are directly underneath roads were given value = 0, but so were areas that were water/sea.
+Also, areas that were further than 10km were given value of NA, meaning part of the study region was NA.
+For this reason, I remade this raster.

+From shp of roads & ferry routes select by attributes "OBJTYPE" 'Barmarkslgype' 'Sti' 'Traktorveg' 'VegSenterlinje' 'Bane' 'Barmarksllype' (roads, paths, tractor paths):
+> input: N250 Data/Roads250/roaddist/no_n250_samferdsell", select by attributes
+"OBJTYPE" 'Barmarkslgype' 'Sti' 'Traktorveg' 'VegSenterlinje' 'Bane' 'Barmarksllype' (roads, paths, tractor paths)
+> output: Processed/shps/roads/no_n250_samferdsell_terrestrialonly.shp

+Euclidean Distance, setting environments to Norway_template_raster resolution, extent, snap to.
+Maximum distance set to 40000 (40km) - values outside this are NA.
+Resolution = 100m
+> Distance_to_Road_CR.tif

 ###Data that is already rasterized
 *In r ArcticCulturalES_createInputs.r*
 resampled to Norway_template_raster.
 Rasters were already at 100m resolution and correct projection, just needed cropping and resampling to overlap.